sr99622/libonvif/README.md

   The Left Arrow will rewind the file playing by 10 seconds.

+### Progress / Seek Indicator

+The File Panel has a progress bar that will show the state of the playback.
+The total duration of the file is shown on the right hand side of the progress bar, and the left hand side will show the current file position which is indicated by the progress bar handle.
+If the mouse hovers over the bar, the position within the file will be shown above.
+The seek function will set the file position to the mouse location if the mouse is clicked on the progress bar.
+Sliding operation is not supported.

 ### Pop Up Menu

-Right clicking over the file will bring up a menu that can be used to intiate file operations as well.
+Right clicking over the file will bring up a context menu that can be used to perform file operations.

 ---